KV6014-Group-Project/main-repo/backend/references/backend-plan.md

 ### 1.2 Representation in Backend

-Use a custom User model with a role field to match frontend expectations in [`SessionProvider`](frontend/providers/SessionProvider.tsx:1):
+Use a custom User model in the users app with a role field to match frontend expectations in [`SessionProvider`](frontend/providers/SessionProvider.tsx:1):

-- User:
+- User (in users app):
   - id (UUID)
   - email
   - password